 (7) An individual who meets the definition of an impaired EMSP or self admits to a drug, alcohol, or psychiatric facility shall provide immediate notification of his or her condition to the OEMS.

-Authors: William Crawford, M.D., Stephen Wilson Statutory Authority: Code of Ala.
+(8) An individual who is in violation of this rule and consents to surrender his or her license to avoid adverse licensure action may reapply for licensure no less than 2 years after the surrender was approved and accepted by the Board and only after completing an evaluation and subsequent treatment, if recommended, at an approved drug, alcohol, or psychiatric rehabilitation program.
+The individual must show sobriety during the program, and a letter of advocacy for relicensure must be sent from the facility to the OEMS.
+Authors: William Crawford, M.D., and Jamie Gray Statutory Authority: Code of Ala.
 1975, §22-18-1, et seq.
 History: New Rule: Filed April 20, 2011; effective May 25, 2011.
 Repeal and New Rule: Filed March 16, 2017; effective April 30, 2017.
-Repeal and New Rule: Filed February 20, 2019; effective April 6, 2019.
+Repeal and New Rule: Filed February 20, 2019; effective April 6, 2019 Repeal and New Rule: Filed April 7, 2020; effective June 14, 2020.
+Repeal and New Rule: Filed February 17, 2022; effective April 14, 2022.